-I am Annabel Sebuc Sab-it, currently NDT Level 3 and Production Area Manager at MOOG, Baguio Philippines Facility.
-I got my ASNT Level 3 certification way back 2012, 7th ASNT certified in the Philippines that time and 2nd woman that got certified.
-I am ASNT Level 3 certified in Penetrant Testing and Magnetic Particle Testing.
-I am also certified NDT Level 3 per EN4179 requirement.
+Annabel Sebuc Sab-it is an ASNT NDT Level III and Production Area Manager at MOOG, Baguio Philippines Facility.
+She earned her ASNT NDT Level III certification in 2012, where she was only the seventh person to be ASNT certified in the Philippines and the second woman to get certified.
+Sebuc Sab-it is ASNT NDT Level III certified in PT and MT and is a certified NDT Level III per the EN4179 requirement.

 She studied nondestructive testing engineering technology at the Technological University of the Philippines-Taguig Campus, earning a BS in mechanical engineering.
 She started working in NDT as an ultrasonic testing inspector and then began working as an NDT Inspector at MOOG Philippines.
 Sebuc Sab-it inspects big manifolds, long cylinders, pistons, bushing, and spools for a well-known aircraft manufacturer.